511lab/FAGPP/README.md

 You can also download the datasets from
 link: https://github.com/511lab/FAGPP/datasets

-# Source Codes on Matlab are available at,
+# Codes
-https://github.com/511lab/FAGPP/code
+Source Codes on Matlab are available at, https://github.com/511lab/FAGPP/code

 1.main.m #The main function of Classification performance.